 - Temper the egg yolks by slowly pouring one third of the milk mixture into the yolks, whisking constantly so they don’t curdle.

 - Pour the yolk mixture back into the remaining milk mixture in the saucepan.
-Cook over medium heat, whisking constantly until the mixture comes to a full boil and can hold its shape when lifted with the whisk, about 2-3 minutes.
+Cook over medium heat, whisking constantly until the mixture comes to a full boil and reaches 200 degrees F with a candy thermometer or instant read thermometer.
+The pastry cream should be thick and glossy.

 - Remove from heat.
 Stir in vanilla.